How to Run in Cold Weather: 10 Tips

 1. Dress For the Occasion

-The number of degrees you add to the actual temperature may vary, as it is dependent upon how fast your body warms up and cools down, your running pace, and how long you’re planning to run.
-If you’re planning a quick run or you’re going to run at an easy pace, you will probably be comfortable if you add just 10 degrees to the temperature outside.
+The number of degrees you add to the actual temperature may vary, depending on how fast your body warms up and cools down, your running pace, and how long you’re planning to run.
+If you’re planning a quick run or running at an easy pace, you will probably be comfortable if you add just 10 degrees to the temperature outside.
 However, if you’re planning a longer run to get a hard workout in, you may want to add as much as 20 degrees to the temperature.

-So, for example, if it is 30 degrees outside, it’s going to end up feeling more like 40 or 50 once you get into your run, so dress as if it’s already that temperature so you don’t end up getting too hot.
+So, for example, if it is 30 degrees outside, it’s going to feel more like 40 or 50 once you get into your run, so dress as if it’s already that temperature so you don’t get too hot.
 Which leads me to…

 2. Layer Up

-When you’re running in the cold, you have to dress for two temperatures.
-First, there’s the temperature that you’ll feel as soon as you step outside, and then there is the temperature you’ll feel once you’ve made it about ten minutes into your run.
+When running in the cold, you must dress for two temperatures.
+First, there’s the temperature you’ll feel as soon as you step outside, and then there is the temperature you’ll feel once you’ve made it about ten minutes into your run.
 After you warm up, you may want to shed some clothing.
-Some people choose to skip the warm up layers, but doing so can make the beginning of your run very uncomfortable.
+Some people choose to skip the warm-up layers, but doing so can make the beginning of your run very uncomfortable.

 Start with your base layers.
 It’s a good idea to wear compression gear because it offers minimal bulk, which is ideal for layering because you can easily slip something over it.
 However, non-compression shirts and leggings can also work for effective layering pieces.
 For your second layer, add a long-sleeve T-shirt or a light running jacket.
 You can even wear loose-fitting running pants over your leggings in very cold conditions.